Skip to Content

 The importance of an early diagnosis

-With the right support, technology, and communication strategies, people with profound hearing loss can connect with others, learn, work, and enjoy everything life has to offer.
+For those with profound hearing loss, early intervention is so important.
+With adequate help, technology, and communication techniques, people with profound hearing loss can connect with others, learn, work, and enjoy everything life has to offer.

 Summary